nzkurtz/TrainIQ/README.md

 # TrainIQ — Full Stack Workout Tracker

 **TrainIQ** is a full-stack workout planning and progress tracking app built with React, Node.js, Express, and MongoDB.
-It allows users to log workouts, visualize progress over time, and streamline recurring workouts using preset copying — all in a clean, interactive UI.
+It allows users to log workouts, visualize progress over time, and streamline recurring workouts using preset copying in a clean, interactive UI.

 ---